Creating a Game

 The other half is distributed to the players in proportion to the number of rounds they won.
 This can be summed up by the following formula:

 (Number of rounds won / Number of videos) * remaining funds.

-Here is an example using a sample game with 3 players: Tom, Ann, & Stacy.
-This means that there are 3 bands and that means there are 3 videos:
+Here is an example using a sample game with 3 players: Robert, Laura, & Manny.
+Since there are 3 players, then this means that there are 3 bands and also that there are are 3 videos:

 With these facts the payout would be:

 Robert: Gets 2/3 of the funds reserved for the players